rachaelfinch/rachaelfinch.GitHub.io/SQL_Bank_Project.md

     The wildcard symbol "%", was helpful to find other projects that would be listed as, "ROADWAYS or HIGHWAY MAINT".

 7. I was interested in how much money has been used for roadway transportation projects, not just what is still owed to the IDA.
-For this reason, I wrote a query to calculate the sum of the original principal amount which is the original amount of that loan that is committed and approved.
+For this reason, I wrote a query to calculate the sum of the original principal amount which is the original amount of that credit that is committed and approved.
     ```sql
     SELECT SUM("Original Principal Amount (US$)") FROM "Banking_Data_Feb15"
     WHERE "Project Name" LIKE '%ROAD CONSTRUCTION%'